 My last two appointments have been teletherapy, where we just chatted on the phone.
 I actually really enjoyed chatting on the phone and walking, which is another way I manage stress.
 It was like a 2 for 1!
 Many therapists are offering virtual therapy as well, if you prefer to have the face-to-face interaction.
 You CAN still get help even if it’s not in person.

 2. Identify the root cause and address it

 It’s one thing to do all the things to cope with anxiety, but if you’re not working to figure out what is CAUSING it, you’ll be treating a symptom that may never go away.
 It’d be like going to the dentist every year to get cavities drilled but never brushing your teeth and flossing.

-3. Pausing my inbox & turning off notifications
+3. Pausing your inbox & turn off notifications on your phone

 I have four very active inboxes and I could easily lose my entire day in emails.
 While emails don’t go away and I still need to answer them, it helps to pause my inbox and instead set specific times during the day to work through them.
 Gmail has a Pause Inbox extension that’s free to install and life changing.

 I also try to remember to pause it at the end of the work day to help enforce the end of the work day.
 It’s easy to work all the time when you own your own business or when you work at home since there isn’t a physical separation from your computer.
 But if my emails are paused, it helps me work a little less.
 And since feeling like I have to do EVERYTHING as soon as possible is one of my root causes for anxiety, this helps a lot.